Adamjakobsen/FYS4150/Project5/README.md

 where $\psi(x,y,t)$ is the wavefunction of the system, $i$ is the imaginary unit, $\hbar$ is the reduced Planck constant, $m$ is the mass of the particle, and $V(x,y,t)$ is the potential energy of the particle at position $(x,y)$ and time $t$.

+One possible method for simulating the Schrödinger equation is the Crank-Nicolson method, which is a finite difference method that approximates the time derivative using a combination of forward and backward differences.

-We will be using our simulation to study the double-slit experiment.
+We will be using our simulation to study the double-slit experiment and other slit-configurations.

 ## compile